-I have gladly exchanged my perfect check-up and my perfect body for barbecued ribs, bread, bread, bread and wine.
+I’ve gladly exchanged my perfect check-up and my perfect body for barbecued ribs, bread, bread, bread, and wine.

 When Should We Intervene?

-The shocking truth may be that if you have neglected your pets’ health, your story may go VIRAL!
+The shocking truth may be that if you’ve neglected your pets’ health, your story may go viral!
 We may not need the intervention of the law to put an end to pet obesity.
 Facebook and Twitter might shame pet owners out of their bad habits!